 This creates friction between the parents and the child.
 The parents feel like they’re losing control of the kid.
 The kid feels controlled and wants to fly out of the nest.
 The same behaviors that the parents displayed during childhood that you’d call ‘caring’ start becoming toxic in teenage and young adulthood.

-Almost all the toxic parental behaviors revolve around the parents not letting their kid become their own person.
+Most toxic parental behaviors revolve around the parents not letting their kid become their own person.

 Enmeshment, acceptance, and abandonment